Augustin007/anremithrl-s-guide-to-earendor/Timeline/2 The Eternal Wars/The Eternal Wars.md

 >
 > And Asgorath saw now that Ubtao had betrayed them, for they had no warning of what had occurred, and that he had lied to them first, and he named him the Deceiver, and with Grumbar slew him in Root Hold, and his essence was scattered.
 And Akadi was angered at Asgorath and Grumbar her brothers, for she had loved Ubtao.
 >
+> At this moment, it is said they sensed a presense with them, who beheld the end of Ubtao.
+The first end that ever was.
+It seemed older and more ancient and terrible than them.
+We have known this presense by many names, and we call it death.
+>
+> And the Arambar and Grumbar were upset, and they grieved.
+And they wished for no more strife.
+>
-> The war continued.
-And again Atropus and Dur-baagal rose against the Dawn.
-And Atropus spoke to the Dawn from afar, fleeing from their wrath, but sowing strife between them.
-And the Dawn did not remain unified, for Istishia first turned against Kossuth, and Akadi sided with her brother.
+> But again Atropus and Dur-baagal rose against the Dawn.
+Atropus spoke to the Dawn from afar, fleeing from their wrath, but sowing strife between them.
+And the Dawn did not remain unified, for Istishia first turned against Kossuth, and Akadi, still grieving, sided with her brother.
 And Grumbar took no side, and both Kossuth and Istishia scorned him.
 >
 > The Elemental siblings fought each other in cataclysmic battles that reshaped the Planes, and soon their alliance was no more, and it was not Kossuth who stood by the Cosmic Twins, but Grumbar.
 And Istishia stood by Atropus.
 >